EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - It prevents the use of [Console](#console), [Set](#set), [Invoke](#invoke), [StunPause simulate mode](#stunpause-and-endstunpause) commands which would not be legal in a run.

 ### Assert
-- If the condition being tested is not met, tas will be stopped.
-Usually used to make tas stop as soon as possible, when tas desync.
+- If the condition being checked is not met, tas will be stopped.
+Usually used to make tas stop as soon as possible when tas desync.
 - `Assert, Condition, Expected, Actual`
 - Conditions are `Equal`, `NotEqual`, `Contain`, `NotContain`, `StartWith`, `NotStartWith`, `EndWith`, `NotEndWith`
+- `Actual` use the same syntax as the [custom info template](https://github.com/EverestAPI/CelesteTAS-EverestInterop#custom-info) but without the curly brackets
 - Examples:
   ```
   # Ensure that you are currently in the save file selection screen and the save file is selected